 Dams to drains in 1.5 hrs

 The Pune flood was caused when water was released from dams.
-Pune is surrounded by six dams — Panshet, Khadakwasla, Warasgaon, Temghar, Mulshi and Pawana — built on rivers Mula, Mutha, Pawana, Indrayani, Ramnadi and Devnadi.
+Pune is surrounded by six rivers Mula, Mutha, Pawana, Indrayani, Ramnadi and Devnadi and it has six dams — Panshet, Khadakwasla, Warasgaon, Temghar, Mulshi and Pawana — built on Mula, Mutha, Pawana and Indrayani.

 According to Pune Municipal Corporation (PMC) sources, Khadakwasla dam was full from July 27 due to rains near dams.
 On August 3 and 4, 45,000 cusecs water was released from Khadakwasla dam on Mutha river; 34,000 cusecs from Mulshi dam on Mula river, and 20,000 cusecs from Pavana dam on Pavana river.

-Pune’s flood lines have been marked at 60,000 cusecs, but water entered slums and housing societies even below the 40,000 cusec level.
+Pune’s flood lines have been marked at 60,000 cusecs for Mutha river, but none of the flood lines are marked if all the dams release water at the same time, says NGO Jeevitnadi’s founder Shailaja Deshpande.
+Water had entered slums and housing societies even below the 40,000 cusecs level.

 Relief in time of crisis